Murtaza-mahudawala/Emotion_Detection_Python/README.md

 Contact
 For any queries, feel free to reach out:

-Your Name: LinkedIn Profile
+Your Name: Murtuza Mahudawala
-Email: your-email@example.com
+Email: mmahudawala4@gmail.com